 If you or someone you know is a victim of elder abuse, help is available from the Elder Justice Initiative.

-Click here to find out about programs in Kansas.
+Click here to find out about programs near you in Kansas.

 Elder Law Hotline